-Individuals with information about an incident of Sexual and Gender-Based Misconduct may hesitate to come forward out of fear of revealing that their own conduct at the time of the sexual assault and/or incident of sexual violence violates the Code of Student Conduct.
+Individuals with information about a sexual assault and/or incident of sexual violence may hesitate to come forward out of fear of revealing that their own conduct at the time of the sexual assault and/or incident of sexual violence violates the Code of Student Conduct.

 Students are encouraged to report incidents of sexual assault and/or sexual violence and assist a person involved in a sexual assault and/or incident of sexual violence in times of crisis.
-McDaniel College does not condone infractions of the Code of Student Conduct but considers reporting incidents of sexual assault and/or sexual violence to be of paramount importance.

-Therefore, the College extends limited immunity for other student conduct substance abuse violations to potential witnesses and complainants in order to facilitate the reporting and resolution of incidents of Sexual and Gender-Based Misconduct.
-The College, in its discretion may extended this limited immunity to other student conduct violations.
+McDaniel College does not condone infractions of the Code of Student Conduct, but considers reporting incidents of sexual assault and/or sexual violence to be of paramount importance.
+Therefore, the College extends immunity for substance abuse violations to potential witnesses and complainants in order to facilitate the reporting and resolution of incidents of sexual assault and/or sexual violence.